-This course makes the transition into personally designed and self-motivated art production.
-While every effort is made to tailor the course to meet students' needs, their goals may vary greatly, so students will be learning to research materials and skills, as well as finding content for their art together.
-We will do class projects in materials and processes, group activity will revolve around critical thinking and learning to speak about art and working together on loading and firing kilns.
+This course requires personally designed and self-motivated art production.
+While every effort is made to tailor the course to meet students' needs, but their goals may vary greatly, so students will be learning to research materials and skills for themselves, as well as finding content for their art.
+We will do class projects in materials and processes, group activity will revolve around critical thinking and learning to speak about art and working together on shared goals.